Reagent Friday: Zinc Amalgam (Zn-Hg)

-Similar to: The reagent has essentially the same effect as the Wolf-Kishner reaction, although it is done under acidic conditions.
+Similar to: The reagent has essentially the same effect as the Wolff-Kishner reaction, although it is done under acidic conditions.

 Zinc amalgam (Zn-Hg) is most commonly used in the Clemmensen reduction, which takes ketones adjacent to aromatic rings down to the alkane.
 This can be useful in, say, after the Friedel-Crafts acylation when you want to obtain a straight chain alkane that would otherwise rearrange.